Shaun Murphy: Personal life

-Murphy was born in Harlow and grew up in Irthlingborough.
-He was home-schooled from age 13 after being bullied at school, and his parents split up when he was 14.
-He lived with his father Tony, a former professional golfer, and did not see his mother again until he was 19.
-During the 2007 World Championship, it was reported that he had developed a rift with his father, who was a member of the World Snooker board.
-He said that they had not spoken in over a year, but that he would willingly speak to his father again if the other called him.
+Born in Harlow and raised in Irthlingborough, Murphy was home-schooled from age 13 after being bullied at school.
+His parents split up when he was 14, after which he lived with his father Tony, a former professional golfer, and did not see his mother again until he was 19.
+During the 2007 World Championship, he revealed that he not spoken in over a year to his father, then a member of the World Snooker board.
+In 2023, Murphy confirmed that they were still estranged.